aklivity/zilla-docs/src/how-tos/amazon-msk/development.md

 ### Create the MSK Proxy security group

-> This creates your Private MSK proxy security group to allow Kafka clients and SSH access.
+> This creates your Public MSK proxy security group to allow Kafka clients and SSH access.

 A VPC security group is needed for the Public MSK Proxy instances when they are launched.